Bus Accident Attorney Kirkland

 Can your team meet me at my home or in the hospital?

 Yes, we can often arrange to meet you in the place that is safest and most comfortable for you.
 Many people injured in bus crashes have difficulty traveling, especially soon after the collision.
 To make the process easier, we can schedule consultations at your home, in a hospital on the Eastside, or in another location that works for you when that is appropriate.
 We also offer phone and virtual meetings for clients who prefer them.
-This flexibility is part of our belief that legal help should fit around your medical needs, not the other way around.

 Will my bus accident claim go to court?